Book of the Bee

-The book is a collection of theological and historical texts, and consists of 55 chapters discussing various topics including the creation, heaven and earth, the angels, darkness, paradise, Old Testament patriarchs, New Testament events, lists of kings and patriarchs, and the final day of resurrection.
+The book is a collection of theological and historical texts and consists of 55 chapters discussing various topics including the creation, heaven and earth, the angels, darkness, paradise, Old Testament patriarchs, New Testament events, lists of kings and patriarchs, and the final day of resurrection.
 The book was very popular among local Christian communities, and it was transmitted up to the 19th century.

 The author, Solomon of Akhlat, was a bishop of the Church of the East during the first half of the 13th century.
-He was a diocesan bishop of Basra (Basrah, Bassora), now in Iraq, and was present at the consecration of Patriarch Sabrisho IV in 1222.
+He was a diocesan bishop of Basra, now in Iraq, and was present at the consecration of the Patriarch of the Church of the East, Sabrisho IV, in 1222.
 He dedicated the book to his friend, bishop Narsai of Beth Waziq.

-The book was written in Classical Syriac, a literary form of Aramaic language, and it was also translated into Arabic.
-The author held his native Syriac language on high regard, and adopted a notion of some older authors that it was the oldest language.
-In the Book of the Bee, Solomon designated his language as Aramaic or Syriac, and his people as Arameans or Syrians (Syriacs/Assyrians), insisting that they did not take part in events that led to the condemnation and crucifixion of Christ:
+The book was written in Syriac, a literary form of Eastern Middle Aramaic, and it was also translated into Arabic.
+The author held his native Syriac language in high regard and adopted the notion of some older authors that it was the oldest language.

 The book was translated into Latin and published in 1866, by Joseph Schönfelder (d.
 1913).
 In 1886, Syriac text was published with English translation, by British orientalist Ernest A. Wallis Budge (d.
 1934).